f5devcentral/F5-SE-Outcome-Based-Learning/docs/challenges/f5xc-customer-edge-load-balancer/step01.rst

 **Objective**:

-Create a CSP site (Azure,AWS,GCP) with two interfaces
+Create an F5XC CSP site (Azure, AWS, GCP) with two interfaces

 Site is made up of a cluster of one or more Nodes and the cluster can be scaled up or down based on load by addition or deletion of Nodes.
 Each Node is a linux-based software appliance (appliance is delivered as ISO or deployment spec on k8s) that is deployed in a virtual machine, in a k8s cluster, commodity hardware, or our edge hardware.
 Kubernetes is used as clustering technology and all our software services run as k8s workloads on these clusters.
 In addition, customer workloads also run on this k8s if App Stack services are enabled on these Nodes.
 This managed k8s on Node is referred to as “physical k8s” from now on.